ypriverol/github-paper/document/manuscript.md

 A different service is Gist (\url{https://gist.github.com}), which represents a unique way to share _code snippets_, single files, parts of files, or full applications.
 Gists can be generated in two different
-ways: public _gists_ that can be browsed and searched, and secret gists that are not provided through _Discover_ (\url{https://gist.github.com/discover}).
+ways: public _gists_ that can be browsed and searched through _Discover_ (\url{https://gist.github.com/discover}), and secret gists that are hidden from search engines.
 One of the main features of Gist is the possibility of embedding code snippets in other applications, enabling users to embed gists in any text field that supports JavaScript.